 The only thing more troubling than being in hot water is being out of it.
 Only a mobile home water heater can prevent this tragedy — unless you haven’t installed the right type to suit your usage needs.
 Today’s mobile home water heaters come in a variety of sizes and configurations, some of which can be fairly advanced.
-For the purposes of this article, we’ll focus on the two most common — gas and electric tank water heaters — and their pros and cons.
+For the purposes of this article, we’ll focus on the two most common — gas and electric mobile home hot water tanks — and their pros and cons.

-What’s the difference between a tank and a tankless water heater?
+What’s the difference between mobile home hot water tanks and a tankless water heater?

 All water heaters need a fuel source, typically gas or electricity (sometimes solar or other alternatives) — the difference is in how they utilize it.
 Tank water heaters store heated water in reserve, while tankless models heat water continuously and on-demand.
 Although tankless water heaters are gaining steam amongst traditional homeowners, they come with certain stipulations that make their installation illegal in some jurisdictions.